alexgaarciia/AIMathAnalysis/README.md

    <img src="https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot-CoT/General%20instructions/level20.2.png" width = 600>
 </p>

-Finally, ChatGPT was again able to understand that we were dealing with Kepler's third law.
+Finally, Wolfram was again able to understand that we were dealing with Kepler's third law.
 By checking the solution from the PDF above, we see that the same result is obtained: the orbital period of Hyperion is 21.31 days.

 ##### Conclusions
 In this case, it got all the answers correct for the problems of the `Specific instructions`.